 Numerous efforts are currently being made in different sectors to build a more prosperous society for all in response to rapid changes in politics, society, environment, and economy.
-We believe that in order for these efforts for building a prosperous society to be sustainable and inclusive, it is necessary to close the gender gap and maximize the power of women.
+We believe that in order for these efforts to build a prosperous society to be sustainable and inclusive, it is necessary to close the gender gap and maximize the power of women.

-According to a study we conducted with Dalberg, there are seven areas where women's empowerment is needed to close the gender gap.
-These are interrelated, and among them, women's economic empowerment is deeply connected with other problem areas.
+According to a research we conducted with Dalberg, there are seven areas where women's empowerment is needed to close the gender gap.
+They are mutually reinforcing woman’s empowerment.
+Among them, women's economic empowerment stands out as it is deeply connected with other problem areas.
 Therefore, a focus on economic empowerment can effectively contribute to correcting other problem areas.